as-com/s2forums-indexer/README.md

-# s2forums-indexer
+# Indexer
-Indexer for the Scratch Forums search engine
+This is the script that does the indexing of the forums.